MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/deploy/how-to-upgrade-a-single-server-management-group-to-system-center-2016-operations-manager.md

 8. When the **Ready to Upgrade** page appears, review the upgrade summary, and then click **Upgrade**.

-### To upgrade a single-server management group from the Command Prompt
+### To upgrade a single server management group from the Command Prompt

 1. Log on to the server with an account that is a member of the Operations Manager Administrators role for your Operations Manager management group, a member of the SQL Server sysadmin fixed server role, and a local administrator on the computer.